umass-cs-230/230-lab-threads/README.md

 `main()` function.
 This exists purely for your use for testing and debugging.

-The program keeps track of how many times each of the four "directions" have been counted.
+The program keeps track of how many times each of the four "directions" have been incremented.
 The variables that keep track of the counts are `acc_up`, `acc_down`, `acc_left`, and `acc_right`.
 The functions that increment the counts
 are: